-- using procedures and processes appropriately - collaborating and communicating with internal and external partners - making decisions in a team setting during highly stressful situations
+- 1. Using procedures and processes appropriately; - 2.
+Collaborating and communicating with internal and external partners;

+3. Making decisions in a team setting in highly stressful situations.

 Learning must occur through both study and practice to prepare professionals to be fully competent to perform their job.
 During the study phase background knowledge is gained; during the practice phase the learner transfers knowledge into skills for the appropriate application of both theoretical knowledge and practical skills.
-During practice like that provided by simulations, learners become aware of the risks inherent in the situations they will encounter by observing the consequences of their decisions and actions.
+During practice such as that provided by simulations, learners become aware of the risks inherent in the situations they will encounter by observing the consequences of their decisions and actions.
 They also become aware of the things they don't know and need to learn.

-Simulations^{} can be used as a tool to support the study and practice phases of learning.
+Simulations can be used as a tool to support the study and practice phases of learning.
 Simulations are an excellent tool to:

-- find the gaps in learners' performance and see where they get things wrong.
-Problems might be found in meteorological background knowledge, the way procedures are followed or how they communicate with customers - prepare learners for both normal and extreme situations.
-It is important to realize that people act differently in extreme situations than how they might in normal situations.
-When a dramatic situation happens, for instance a child drowning in a pool, one or two people may jump in the pool but many more will be watching and not doing anything.
-That can happen in your Weather Service too if people are not trained to perform under the stress of extreme situations! - help assess whether your people are competent to perform their job
+- 1. Find the gaps in learners' performance and see where they get things wrong.
+Problems might be found in meteorological background knowledge, the way procedures are followed or how they communicate with customers; - 2.
+Prepare learners for both normal and extreme situations.
+It is important to realize that in extreme situations people act differently than in normal situations.
+When a dramatic situation happens, for instance a child drowning in a pool, one or two people may jump into the pool but many more will be watching and not doing anything.
+That can happen in your Weather Service too, if people are not trained to perform under the stress of extreme situations; - 3.
+Help assess whether your people are competent to perform their job.